 I know for me this means cancelling a class until the CEO attends, being willing to confront or take a stand directly with someone when I have an issue and noticing as much as possible when I’m in the powerless mindset of fawning, hiding, rebelling, resisting and resenting authority.
 My hope is that all people become aware of their reactive behaviors and the limiting beliefs behind them so all energy can then be used in service to effect change and bring about much-need cultural transformation.
 Call me if you want my help with this.

-As published nationally in Women’s Journals, August 2010
+As published nationally in my column Emotional Intelligence in The Women’s Journal, August 2010